Guild of One-Name Studies

 There are 220 Escotts living in Australia (Australian Government records).

-The earliest records of Escott are in south-west England (predominantly Cornwall, Devon and Somerset) and that's where the highest frequency of the name occured in the 1881 census.
-Although the name has spread since then, it still predominantly occurs in that south-west England.
+The earliest records of Escott are in south-west England (predominantly Cornwall, Devon, Somerset and Wiltshire) and that's where the highest frequency of the name occurred in the 1881 census.
+Although the name has spread since then, it still predominantly occurs in that south-west England and Glanmorgan, Wales.

 There are some indigenous Australians who use the family name Escott.
 This is probably a geographically-derived surname from Escott station in far north Queensland, near Burketown in the Gulf of Carpentaria.
 The station supposedly derived its name from the English, Scottish, Australian Pastoral Co. who originally owned the land.

-I am still in the early stages of my ESCOTT one-name study.
-I have extensive data on my own extended family of Escotts in Cornwall, including the two branches that came separately to Australia and the branch that went to America.
+I am making progress with my ESCOTT one-name study.
+I have extensive data on my own extended family of Escotts in Cornwall, including the two branches that came separately to Australia and the branches that went to America and Canada.

-I also have a large family tree for an Escott family in Somerset – the Sweet-Escotts mentioned above are descended from a branch of this family.
+I also have some large family trees for Escott families in Somerset – the Sweet-Escotts mentioned above are descended from one branch of these families.

 Please contact me if you have information to share or would like to work with me on the ESCOTT one-name study.

 Family Tree DNA has a (so far) very small Escott surname project.
 If you have had your DNA tested, or are considering having your DNA tested, we urge you to join this project.
-This is the only way we will ever be able to sort out the Escott family lines and origins.
+If you have tested with another company, it is usually possible to download a copy of your raw DNA data and then upload it onto FTDNA for free, or a small cost if you want extra tools.
+DNA is the only way we will ever be able to sort out the Escott family lines and origins.

-If you are interested in participating in this Escott DNA Project, it may be possible for you to purchase a discounted DNA testing with FTDNA through the Guild of One Name Studies.
+If you are interested in having your Y-DNA tested, it may be possible for you to purchase a discounted DNA testing with FTDNA through the Guild of One Name Studies.
 Please contact me for further information.

 My own Escott family history website is at www.rosfamilyhistory.esco.net.au/Escott.
 It has information about my Cornish/Australian ancestry.